Counting Problems for Orthogonal Sets and Sublattices in Function Fields: Introduction

-\end{theorem} We then apply Theorem \ref{thm:numOrtbases} to compute $\vert G_{n,k,q}(\boldsymbol{\mu},\boldsymbol{s},\mathcal{R})\vert$.
-This problem can be viewed as an analogue of the Gauss circle problem \cite{Har} in $\mathcal{L}_{n,k}(\mathcal{K})$, which concerns the asymptotic number of lattice points within a ball of large radius.
 The Gauss circle problem is a very well studied problem, which has been studied in various settings and dimensions \cite{Har,HarBook,Guy,BKZ,Low,Gath}.
 Analogues of this question have been studied in finite extensions of function fields \cite{TW} and global fields \cite{HPLat,HPsub}.